 Additional specialty clinics include gynecology, dentistry, optometry, immunization, sports medicine, and orthopedics, with support services of laboratory, physical therapy, pharmacy, and radiology.
-Limited psychiatric care is also available.

 Patients are encouraged to call ahead to make an appointment (353-4660); however, patients arriving without an appointment will have an appointment scheduled for them.
 If illness or injury is sudden and it is medically necessary to be treated right away, the patient may be seen in the Urgent Care Clinic or given a same day appointment.